koshamodi/koshamodi.github.io/_pages/about.md

 ![Your Name](/images/Kosha_dp.jpg){: style="width: 100%; max-width: 450px; display: block; margin: 0 auto;"}

 Hi!
-I am a 6th Year Ph.D. candidate in Economics at Columbia University.
-I am on the job market in 2024-2025.
+I am an economist (Economist Program) at the International Monetary Fund.
 My primary research interests are in macrofinance and monetary economics.

-In 2024, I was a Dissertation Fellow at the Federal Reserve Bank of St. Louis and a PhD Summer Economics Fellow at the Federal Reserve Bank of Richmond.
-In 2022, I participated in the Fund Internship Programme at the International Monetary Fund.
+I completed my PhD in economics from Columbia University in 2025.
 Prior to Columbia, I did my bachelors in economics from Presidency University and my masters in economics from Indian Statistical Institute, Delhi.

-For more information, please see my [CV](/files/Academic_CV_Kosha_Modi.pdf) or reach out to me at [kosha.modi@columbia.edu](mailto:kosha.modi@columbia.edu).
+For more information, please reach out to me at [kmodi@imf.org](mailto:kmodi@imf.org).